MuhammedAkcin/MY-DEVOPS/projects/204-docker-swarm-deployment-of-phonebook-app-on-python-flask-mysql-Terraform/README.md

   - Create a new public repository for the project on GitHub.

-  - Create docker image using the `Dockerfile` from the base image of `python:alpine`.
+  - Create docker image using the `Dockerfile` from the base image of `python:alpine`

   - Deploy the app on swarm using `docker compose`.
 To do so on the `Compose` file;